napengam/myDialogs/README.md

 myDialogs
 =========

-JavaScript to create 'modal'  Alert, Confirm, Prompt and Select Dialogs
+JavaScript to create 'modal'  various dialogs like Alert, Confirm, Prompt and Select

 See the index.html for usage and myDialogs.js for implementation